FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Introduction

 \section{Introduction}

-Video frame interpolation~\cite{meyer2018phasenet, bao2019depth, xue2019video, lee2020adacof, jiang2018super, niklaus2017video, niklaus2018context, liu2017video, choi2020channel, niklaus2020softmax} is a challenging problem in video analysis that aims to overcome the limited acquisition frame rate and exposure time of commercial video cameras, where the task is to generate non-existent intermediate frames between existing ones.
-A large number of prior works use~\textit{bidirectional flow warping} for frame interpolation~\cite{jiang2018super, xue2019video, niklaus2020softmax}, where the input frames are used to estimate bidirectional optical flow maps from a reliable flow estimator network, possibly along with additional information like monocular depth maps~\cite{bao2019depth} and occlusion masks~\cite{bao2019memc}.
-The interpolated frames at intermediate time steps are then generated either by using backward~\cite{jiang2018super, bao2019depth} or forward warping~\cite{niklaus2018context, niklaus2020softmax}.
-However, the optical flow-based approaches, as well as proposed alternatives~\cite{niklaus2017video, niklaus2017video_2, peleg2019net, cheng2020video, lee2020adacof}, have to confront one or more of the following limitations: (1) {\bf Computational Inefficiency} As they rely on optical flow and pixel level warping procedures, they are inefficient at both training and inference making them less suitable for many applications.
-(2) {\bf Modeling Complex Trajectories} The modeling capacity is limited to account for only linear~\cite{jiang2018super, bao2019depth} or quadratic~\cite{xu2019quadratic, chi2020all} motion trajectories, and extending these to account for more complex motions is non-trivial, and (3) {\bf Representation Inflexibility} By accepting pre-computed optical flows as inputs, they focus on learning only spatial warping and interpolation, thus the representations learned in the process are not useful beyond frame interpolation.
+Video frame interpolation~\cite{meyer2018phasenet, bao2019depth, xue2019video, lee2020adacof, jiang2018super, niklaus2017video, niklaus2018context, liu2017video, choi2020channel, niklaus2020softmax} aims to generate non-existent intermediate frames in a video between existing ones that are spatially and temporally coherent with the rest of the video, finding applications in overcoming the limited acquisition frame rate and exposure time of commercial video cameras.
+Traditionally, frame interpolation has been treated as a predominantly graphics problem where the approaches are complicated and hard coded.
+A large body of prior works use \textit{flow warping} for frame interpolation~\cite{jiang2018super, xue2019video, niklaus2020softmax}, where the input frames are used to estimate (often bidirectional) optical flow maps from a pretrained flow prediction network, possibly along with additional information like monocular depth maps~\cite{bao2019depth} and occlusion masks~\cite{bao2019memc}.
+The frames at intermediate time steps are then interpolated either by using backward~\cite{jiang2018super, bao2019depth} or forward warping~\cite{niklaus2018context, niklaus2020softmax}.
+However, these optical flow-based approaches, as well as proposed alternatives~\cite{niklaus2017video, niklaus2017video_2, peleg2019net, cheng2020video, lee2020adacof}, have to confront one or more of the following limitations: \begin{enumerate*} \item{\bf Computational Costs}: As they rely on optical flow and pixel level warping procedures, they are inefficient at both training and inference in terms of speed and efficiency making them less suitable for end applications.
+For example, QVI~\cite{xu2019quadratic}, DAIN~\cite{bao2019depth} and BMBC~\cite{park2020bmbc} take order of seconds to generate frames for \eightx interpolation (\figref{fig:intro_pic}) while requiring users to deploy custom CUDA kernels that prohibit seamless deployment across edge devices.

+\item{\bf Modeling Complex Trajectories}: The modeling capacity is limited to account for only linear~\cite{jiang2018super, bao2019depth} or quadratic~\cite{xu2019quadratic, chi2020all} motion trajectories, and extending these to account for more complex motions is non-trivial using existing approaches. + \item{\bf Representation Inflexibility}: By accepting pre-computed optical flows as inputs, current methods focus on learning only spatial warping and interpolation, thus the representations learned in the process are not transferable to tasks beyond frame interpolation.